metahkg/metahkg-docs-legacy/content/docker/setup/env.md

 # mongodb uri for access in the containers (mongo is the container name, don't change it)
 # change the username & password (must be same as the configuration above)

-DB_URI_EXTERNAL=mongodb://username:password@localhost:30000
-# mongodb uri for access outside of the containers (just leave localhost there)
-# change the username & password (must be same as the configuration above)

 mailgun_key=<mailgun-api-key>
 # mailgun api key: obtain one at https://mailgun.com,
 # the flex plan is free (with a limit of about 7000 emails)